 The second page contains a table showing how the totals on the summary page are calculated.
 The resulting amount in the bottom-right cell equals the invoice total, VAT excluded.

 The already deducted table on the invoice contains the total charges already deducted from earlier settlements.
-These amounts are in the settlement reports as well, so you can verify the charges.
+These amounts are in the settlement reports as well, so you can verify the charges have been settled.

-Adyen uses net settlement; therefore, any applicable fees and commissions are already deducted from your settlement batch.
+Adyen uses net settlement.
+Any fees and commissions are already deducted from your settlement batch.
 The accompanying settlement reports contain a detailed calculation and justification.

 Because the actual fees per transaction depend on the total volume processed during a given month, the intermediary amounts deducted from the settlements can vary slightly from the actual amounts due.
-Only at the end of the month are we able to calculate the final amounts.
-Therefore, an invoice always contains two totals:
+We calculate the final amounts at the end of the month and include them in the invoice

 The resulting difference is settled with your next batch using the invoice deduction line.

 For invoices relating to POS hardware sales and POS related services, the total invoice amount is equal to the amount due because nothing has been deducted throughout the month.
 The Amount Due is deducted from the next settlement batch using invoice deduction line.